 Hand it off: Similar to sponsor fulfillment, event planners can manage all communications on your behalf with speakers, moderators, and panelists as well as special cases like VIPs, performers, and award winners.
 As soon as you’ve confirmed an industry leader for that afternoon panel, you can add their name to a spreadsheet and your planner can run interference from then on.
 Again, smart planners will have you approve the communication style, content and frequency so you can trust they are engaging with your presenters in a way that makes you shine.

-“Do you know the difference between 16:9 and 4:3, .ppt or .key, embedded fonts and media or linked?
+“Do you know the difference between 16:9 and 4:3, .ppt or .key, embedded or linked fonts and media?
 Do you care?
 All this jargon can make or break a speaker presentation, and your planner should handle the details to make sure your speakers look their best on stage.
 You’ve got bigger things to worry about than gathering and testing the technology needed to make sure there’s not a tech crash or awkward moment on stage.
-We work with speakers of all abilities to make sure everyone is confident when they hit the stage.” - Scott P., producer, Kennedy Events
+We work with speakers of all abilities to make sure everyone is confident when they hit the stage.” –Scott P., producer, Kennedy Events

 Give a little: If you want to keep communications with your presenters in house, ask your planner to come up with checklists for what your speakers need to know before they arrive and what you need from your speakers to ensure a great presentation.
 Don’t forget the little things like day-of contact information, microphone type, and where they should gather to be escorted on stage!
 Ask your planner for more details.

-Perhaps you have a plan to press your entire office into service the day of the event to greet, check in, and help guests find their way, as well as to stage manage, play concierge to sponsors, and sell your products at your expo booth.
+Perhaps you have a plan to press your entire office into service the day of the event to greet, check-in, and help guests find their way, as well as to stage manage, play concierge to sponsors, and sell your products at your expo booth.
 Great use of people power.
-I approve.
+We approve.

-By the way, we call this “voluntelling” instead of “volunteering” whitch makes your staff or colleagues “voluntolds.”
+By the way, we call this “voluntelling” instead of “volunteering” which makes your staff or colleagues “voluntolds.”

 Or maybe you will recruit volunteers for your nonprofit fundraiser or for your business conference from a local business school.
-Also great.
-But do you have a plan for how to allocate them, make sure they know what they’re doing and how to do it best, and ensuring they do what’s been asked of them?
+Also great, but do you have a plan for how to allocate them, make sure they know what they’re doing, how to do it best, and ensure they do what’s been asked of them?

 Hand it off: Experienced planners will be able to identify how many people you need in each role and location throughout your conference or gala.
-Contract with them to develop a list of roles, shifts and hours, responsibilities, and to train people in advance in writing and in person.
-Onsite, your planner should be empowered to move people, relieve them of duty, ask for more action or better behavior from them, freeing you up to network or see to other responsibilities.
+Contract with them to develop a list of roles, shifts and hours, responsibilities, and to train people in advance (in writing and in person).
+On-site, your planner should be empowered to move people, relieve them of duty, ask for more action, or ask for better behavior from them, freeing you up to network or see to other responsibilities.

-“When challenges arise during your event and decisions must be made on the fly – decide who has the final say, make sure everyone is on the same page and that the message is disseminated to everyone – volunteers, events planners, clients!
-And be sure that volunteers know who to listen to.” – Shelly Kim, event producer
+“When challenges arise during your event and decisions must be made on the fly, decide who has the final say, make sure everyone is on the same page, and that the message is disseminated to everyone; including volunteers, events planners, and clients.
+Be sure that volunteers know who to listen to.” –Shelly Kim, event producer, Kennedy Events

 Do you have a conference, gala, fundraiser, or strategic meeting on the horizon?
-It's not too late to get help with your fall or winter event!
 Contact us for a free consultation.